ilyasudakov/threejs-test-game/game_design.md

 - Journal or logbook that fills with information about discovered locations
 - Upgrades for your boat that can be found or crafted
 - Unlockable viewpoints or special locations that reveal more of the map
+- Visual boat improvements that reflect progression

 ## Technical Implementation Plan
 1. Core boat physics and control system ✓
 2. Wave simulation with multiple wave patterns ✓
 3. Basic weather system with storm intensity ✓
-4. Implement binoculars and distant landmark spotting
+4. Implement third-person camera system with follow mechanics
 5. Create procedural island and landmark generation
 6. Develop discovery and collection mechanics
 7. Add atmospheric effects (lighting, particles, post-processing)